lavinrp/EyeDevelopmentModel/user_guide.md

 Cell events are a function or a callable class that takes a single parameter: the cell to operate on.

- After a cell event is added to a cellwith
+ After a cell event is added to a cell with
  > def event (cell): pass

 > cell.cell_events.append(event)